AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 c_alloc_abs/2
 c_alloc_abs(+Type,-Ptr)
-Malloc area that can hold data of type Type; Ptr is a pointer (Prolog integer) to the malloc’d area.
+Malloc area that can hold data of type Type; Ptr is a pointer (Prolog integer) to the malloc'd area.

 c_allocn/3
 c_allocn(+Type,+Num,-UIA)